f7601604-6a9c-4c9e-9b89-8331b6512d39

 Urgent events in the Canary Islands

-We aim to collect and publish updates, from trustworthy news sources, regarding urgent events in the Canary Islands, so that residents and tourists alike can use this hub of information during an emergency and act as a record of events after the event has ended.
+We activate this page in times of emergency to collect and publish updates, from trustworthy news sources, regarding urgent events in the Canary Islands, so that residents and tourists alike can use this hub of information After the emergency has ended we keep a record of the news and social media posted at the time.

 1-1-2 Canarias